Rylan2022/React_Password_Genrator/README.md

-Here's a README file for your React password generator project:

----

 # Password Generator

 A simple and customizable password generator built with React.
 This application allows users to generate random passwords with adjustable length and optional inclusion of numbers and special characters.